 More or less two weeks ago, I tweeted about my NAS (Debian Jessie running on a HP Proliant N40L micro server) is dead because the USB Flash Drive (on which the OS was installed) died.

 I removed the supposedly dead USB drive, inserted a new one and installed a fresh Debian (Stretch this time) on it.
 Took quite some time, given the USB flash drive was very slow to write on to, but eventually my NAS was up again.

 The slow write speed led me to buy a new USB flash drive which was supposed to be much faster.
 Really?
 How does one compare actual write and read speed of USB flash drives?
 There's an

 app tool for it!
 It's called F3 and its main purpose is to find bad USB flash drives which claim to have a certain capacity but are in fact offering much less than what's written on the drive.
 This tool writes multiple files onto the flash drive until all space is used and then reads these files again.
 The comparison from written sectors vs. read sectors would show if a flash drive was advertising a wrong capacity.
 F3 also shows the actual write and read speeds and shows an average at the end of both steps.
 That can be used to compare speeds of USB flash drives!

 I compared three USB flash/pen drives:

-All drives were inserted into the same USB 2.0 port so they can operate with the same bus speed (the Sandisk Ultra would support USB 3.0 which wouldn't be a fair comparison to the older pen drives).
+All drives were inserted into the same USB 2.0 port so they can operate with the same bus speed (the Sandisk Ultra supports USB 3.0 but this wouldn't be a fair comparison to the older pen drives).